boundedinfinity/canonical-model/readme.md

     Optional regular expression pattern.

     The given `string` value must conform to the pattern defined in the `regex` field.

     This will be an error on any other type.

+-   `abnf`:

+    Optional ABNF pattern.

+    The given `string` value must conform to the pattern defined in the `abnf` field.

+    This will be an error on any other type.

+-   `unique`:

+    This is only applicable for `array` types with `items` of `string`, `integer` and `float` types or references to types of the same.

--   `query`:
+-   `queryable`:

-    Marks this field as queryable.
+    Boolean value which marks this field as queryable.

+    This is only applicable for `properties` in `object` types.

+-   `sql`:

+    The is a section that configure various aspects of the SQL mapping.

+    This is only applicable for `object` types.

+    -   `sql.name`:

+        The name of this field.

+        If not provided the `name` field is translated to a database appropriate name.

+    -   `sql.table`

+        Override the table name of the generated table.

 ### Operations